uitml/GenerativeAI_course/2024/README.md

 You can find the description of the course and the topics covered in the file `FYS3810-SpecialcurriculumGenerativeAI.pdf`

-You can see below the student projects made during the course (several are quite fun!):
+You can see below the students' projects made during the course (several are quite fun!):

 * Automatic summary of videos https://github.com/sofiejoha/gen-ai
 * Crawlinator, information retrieval about companies from the web https://github.com/SondreUM/gen-ai